golden-layout/golden-layout/README.md

 To give applications more control over the allocation of components, you can bind components with events instead of registration.
 If a handler is assigned to the event `VirtualComponent.bindComponentEvent` it will be fired whenever a new component is needed.
 The handler should:
 * create or fetch the component,
 * make sure its top level HTML elements are made children of `container.element`,
-* return the component.
+* return the component inside a `BindableComponent` interface with `virtual: false`.

-It is important that the handler returns the component.
-This signifies that the component should use embedded binding.

 When a component is removed from Golden Layout it will be necessary to remove the component's top level HTML elements as children of `container.element`.
 Other component 'tear-down' actions may also be required.
 These actions can be carried out in either the `VirtualComponent.unbindComponentEvent` event or the component container's `beforeComponentRelease` event (or both).
 Both these events will be fired (if handlers are assigned) when a component is no longer needed in Golden Layout.